donejs/donejs/docs/guide.md

 Some things worth pointing out:

-- since `states` and `cities` return a promise we can check the promise status via `isResolved` and `isPending` and once resolved get the actual value with `states.value` and `cities.value`.
+- Since `states` and `cities` return a promise, we can check the promise status via `isResolved` and `isPending` and once resolved get the actual value with `states.value` and `cities.value`.
 This also allows us to easily show loading indicators and disable the select fields while loading data.
-- The `state` and `city` property are bound to their select fields via [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)
+- The `state` and `city` properties are bound to their select fields via [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)

 ### Create a demo page